readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 > may be.
 In the form of society to be considered here they are also the
 > material bearers of … exchange-value.

-Recall that in the first sentence the object was defined as the particular form of wealth as it appears in capitalist societies.
+Recall that in the first sentence the object of the investigation was defined as the particular form of wealth as it appears in capitalist societies.
 We then moved on to studying the content of this wealth, the commodity's body considered as a useful object.
 But it is their commodity form which is specific to the capitalist mode of production.
 Consequently, the use-value side or usefulness is not how to proceed.
 While use-values will play a role later during the investigation, we cannot derive the particularity of the commodity from use-value.
 Material wealth consists of useful objects without appearing in commodity form.

 In all societies people need to eat and in all possible social organisations people need to work to produce the stuff to consume.
 This cannot change, as